josephdadams/ProTally/README.md

 It is not sold, authorized, or associated in any way with any other company or product.
 To contact the author or for more information, please visit <www.techministry.blog>.

+## SEE IT IN ACTION:
+Here is a walkthrough video made by Alex Hasker to show you what this software can do: https://www.youtube.com/watch?v=rF347qKqC9Y

 ## HOW TO USE THIS PROGRAM:
 Download the latest [release](https://github.com/josephdadams/ProTally/releases) from Github.
 Open the ProTally Settings menu.